atomic-redux/atomic-redux/examples/redux-saga-example/README.md

 ## Running

-Run using `rush dev --only atomic-redux-example --verbose`
+Run using `rush dev --only redux-saga-example --verbose`